cha2hyun/nestjs-prisma-starter-kakao-oauth-jwt/README.md

 🚀 This project is generated from [notiz-dev/nestjs-prisma-starter](https://github.com/notiz-dev/nestjs-prisma-starter) starter template which is referenced in the [NestJS official documentation](https://docs.nestjs.com/recipes/prisma).
 If you need more information, such as installation and setup, please check [README](https://github.com/notiz-dev/nestjs-prisma-starter#readme) within the template.

-👀 This project provides Kakao Iauth login with Passport JWT authentication.
+👀 This project provides Kakao auth login with Passport JWT authentication.

 📝 Feel free to let me know if encounter any errors or have any questions.
 Pull requests are welcome.